CollarNetworks/docs/Protocol Architecture/Contract Explanations.md

 #### ConfigHub.sol

-Handles address tracking of contracts for the protocol
+Handles address tracking of contracts for the protocol.
+Also allows various key protocol parameters to be tweaked.

 #### CollarTakerNFT.sol